 While the machine’s stride length adjusts automatically, the resistance is easily adjusted with buttons on the handgrips.
 A power incline and power decline add to the challenge.

 Keeping with the NordicTrack style, FreeStride Trainers also get modern tech on their consoles.
 The computers have touchscreen displays and dozens of built-in workout apps.
 They are iFit-enabled as well, so the machine can go online for customized workout downloads, virtual races, and other training benefits.
-A web browser is also included for workout entertainment.

 What We Like:

 - Hybrid Design: FreeStride Trainers are like three fitness machines in one.
 You can take small steps as with a stairclimber, glide as you would with an elliptical, or stretch out as with cross country skiing.
-Both models have maximum 38″ strides.

 - Automatic Stride Adjustment: The stride length changes automatically in response to the user.
 This is unlike most elliptical trainers, which either have fixed strides or require manual adjustments.

 - Adjustable Force: Up to 20 pounds of resistance are available.